yuchenglan/yuchenglan.github.io/README.md

 **Research Interests:**

 Renewable energy, nanosensing, electron microscopy, X-ray crystallography, and nanomaterials/quantum materials.
-The main interest is to synthesize functional materials, investigate phonon and electron transport at nanoscale using diffraction/imaging/spectroscopies, and develop their applications in thermoelectrics/photovoltaics/electrocatalytics/sensors.
+The main interest is to synthesize functional materials, characterize properties using diffraction/imaging/spectroscopies, investigate photon/electron/phonon transport at nanoscale, and develop their applications in thermoelectrics/photovoltaics/electrocatalytics/sensors.

 **Awards**